davidrm-bio/DOTools_py/docs/api/dt.md

 # Data `dt`
-The data modules contains useful functions when working with sc/snRNA from the heart.
+The data modules contains functions to use with sc/snRNA from the heart and an example dataset from PBMC from 10x.

 ```{eval-rst}
 .. module:: dotools_py.dt